-For higher ambient temperatures, care should be taken in the layout of the PCB to ensure good heat sinking of the LT8641.
+For higher ambient temperatures, care should be taken in the layout of the PCB to ensure good heat sinking of the LT8614.
 The ground pins on the bottom of the package should be soldered to a ground plane.
-This ground should be tied to large copper layers below with thermal vias; these layers will spread heat dissipated by the LT8641.
+This ground should be tied to large copper layers below with thermal vias: these layers will spread heat dissipated by the LT8614.
 Placing additional vias can reduce thermal resistance further.
 The maximum load current should be derated as the ambient temperature approaches the maximum junction rating.
-Power dissipation within the LT8641 can be estimated by calculating the total power loss from an efficiency measurement and subtracting the inductor loss.
-The die temperature is calculated by multiplying the LT8641 power dissipation by the thermal resistance from junction to ambient.
+Power dissipation within the LT8614 can be estimated by calculating the total power loss from an efficiency measurement and subtracting the inductor loss.
+The die temperature is calculated by multiplying the LT8614 power dissipation by the thermal resistance from junction to ambient.
+The LT8614 will stop switching and indicate a fault condition if safe junction temperature is exceeded.